qasim-at-tci/docs-site-test/content/en/docs/developerportal/deploy/private-cloud/private-cloud-monitor.md

 --default-backend="loki-grafana:80"
 ```

-{{% alert type="info" %}}The Ingress object configuration depends on how the Ingress Controller is set up in your cluster.
+{{% alert color="info" %}}The Ingress object configuration depends on how the Ingress Controller is set up in your cluster.

 You might need to adjust additional Ingress parameters, for example specify the ingress class, annotations, or TLS configuration.{{% /alert %}}

-{{% alert type="info" %}}The domain name needs to be configured so that it resolves to the Ingress Controller's IP address.
+{{% alert color="info" %}}The domain name needs to be configured so that it resolves to the Ingress Controller's IP address.

 You can use the same wildcard domain name as other Mendix apps - for example, if you're using _mendix.example.com_ as the Mendix for Private Cloud domain name,
 you can use `grafana.mendix.example.com` as the domain name for Grafana.{{% /alert %}}